cohesion/cohesion-docs/docs/di.rst

 Dependency Injection simplified
 ===============================

 If you're not aware of what dependency injection is you can `read about it on Wikipedia <http://en.wikipedia.org/wiki/Dependency_injection>`_.
 But if you do you might get a bit scared off because they make it sound quite complex when it's really actually quite simple.
-The idea is that rather than hardcoding the other classes your class will use it takes them in via the constructor parameters or a setter method.
+The idea is that rather than hard coding the other classes your class will use it takes them in via the constructor parameters or a setter method.

 For example rather than in your class creating a MySQL connection to talk to the database you can specify that your class needs an instance of something that implements the ``Database`` interface and then it will be up to the code that calls your class to pass in the instance.